pippinbarr/cart253/topics/data/json.md

   push();
   textSize(18);
   textAlign(CENTER);
-  fill(255,255,0);
-  text(firstShadowMeaning,width/2,height/2);
+  fill(255, 255, 0);
+  text(firstShadowMeaning, width / 2, height / 2);
   pop();
 }
 ```

 All going to plan, we see "Being gullible and naive" on our canvas.

----

-## A random fortune?
+### A random fortune?

-Now that we have some understanding of how the structure of the JSON corresponds to the structure loaded into our variable, we can turn our mind toward doing more interesting things.
+Now that we have some understanding of how the structure of the JSON corresponds to the object loaded into our variable, we can turn our mind toward doing more interesting things.
 Most obviously with `tarot_interpretations.json` we might want to pull out a random card from the "deck" and choose a random fortune to show to the user...

 To get a **random card** we'll need to select one from the array in the `tarot_interpretations` property.